usethesource/salix/README.md

 #### Why are HTML nodes and commands dealt with implicitly?

 Salix view functions are defined as `void(&T)`, and update functions have type `&T(Msg, &T)`.
-In the first case, HTML nodes are implicitly constructued; in the second case, commands are implicitly collected.
+In the first case, HTML nodes are implicitly constructed; in the second case, commands are implicitly collected.

 As mentioned above, the style of view functions, IMHO, leads to a better programming experience in Rascal, since it allows the use of ordinary control-flow constructs when programming views.
 In a purely functional, expression-oriented style, it would mean to simulate such control-flow using inline `c ? t : e` conditionals or comprehensions; the use of comprehensions puts the conditions at the end (which can be awkward), and requires visually distracting brackets or parentheses, suggesting nestings that are not there (e.g., nested lists will be flattened away).